 Designed for ALL Learners

-For the last five years, the UDL-IRN International Summit has been a place where educators, education leaders, professors, researchers, and other stakeholders come to advance UDL.
+For the last six years, the UDL-IRN International Summit has been a place where educators, education leaders, professors, researchers, and other stakeholders come to advance UDL.
 We gather to learn, network, and celebrate learner-centered education.
 We consider the Summit to be a different type of conference experience.
 We avoid having keynotes.
 We see the power in networking while also designing room for reflection.
 We aim to create non-traditional learning spaces.
 The goal is to create an education conference experience that allows people to feel comfortable collaborating with each other, using new learning designs that meet the variability of ALL adult learners.

 The International Summit provides many ways to engage attendees; from breakout sessions to our Interactive Learning Village.
 Here are a few highlights of what the Summit offers:

 Interactive Learning Village

 The 2019 UDL-IRN International Summit takes the vision of UDL in a conference experience to a new level.
 This year, the UDL-IRN will expand the Interactive Learning Village.
 The area is intended to create an interactive space that allows people to interact with the world of learning and UDL.
 From this perspective it is a convergence of an interactive space, an "unconference," as well as a place to highlight both real-world and future innovations.